gene-git/dual-root/README.rst

 We outline two approaches here, the first, and preferable, choice works well when doing a fresh install and the second approach works when adding to an existing system where the goal is to keep machine running and not start over with new install.
+Second approach may also be chosen if using 1 nvme and 1 spinner for the 2 disks.
+Using raid in this case will likely lose much of the nvme speed advantage.

 There are other possibilities but some may be risky and hacky in nature.
 We advocate systems that are robust, clean and transparent.